ausaccessfed/dev-portal/docs/CONTRIBUTING.md

 **Highlighting important information**

 There a certain things we need to highlight to users, such as "Warnings" or a "Note" of sorts.
-This can be done using callouts, which have different types producing slightly different formatting (colours etc) for each, depending on the type of message you want to highlight.
+This can be done using callouts, which have different types producing slightly different formatting (colours, etc.) for each, depending on the type of message you want to highlight.

 <code>
 {: .callout-success}